Unidata/netcdf-fortran/docs/netcdf-f77.md

  `NF_EINVAL`
 :   Invalid input.
 This can occur when the user attempts to set
-    contiguous storage for a variable with compression or checksums, or one or more unlimited dimensions.
+    contiguous storage for a variable with compression or checms, or one or more unlimited dimensions.

  `NF_ENOTNC4`